langchain-ai/agents-from-scratch-ts/tests-ts/README.md

 LANGCHAIN_CALLBACKS_BACKGROUND=true
 ```

+## Maintenance and Extension

+### Adding New Tests

+To add new tests:

+1. Use the existing test pattern for consistency
+2. Leverage the configurability of `createMockAssistant()` for custom scenarios
+3. Add test-specific mock responses and states as needed

+### Updating Mocks

+To update the mock assistant behavior:

+1. Modify the `createMockAssistant()` function in `test-utils.ts`
+2. Add new mock states for specific thread scenarios
+3. Extend the function to handle new interrupt types or responses

+### Debugging Tests

+For test debugging:

+1. Look at the console logs for the streams, interrupts, and memory content
+2. Check assertions for the expected vs actual values
+3. Verify the mock responses and states match the expected agent behavior

+### Extending Test Utilities

+To add new utility functions:

+1. Add the function to `test-utils.ts`
+2. Document the purpose and usage
+3. Export the function for use in test files

 ## Notes

 - Tests may take longer to run due to LLM calls
 - Default timeout is set to 2 minutes for LLM-based tests
+- The mock assistant approach allows for faster tests without actual LLM calls